avalanche284/Bitcoin-price-prediction/README.md

 The dataset consists of daily (without weekends & holidays) prices in U.S. dollars of bitcoin, stock prices of the leading global manufacturers of GPUs (NVIDIA & AMD), Big Tech companies (Alphabet, Amazon, Meta, Apple, Microsoft & Netflix), payment-processing corporations (Visa, MasterCard, Discovery &
 American Express), and Tesla stock prices.
 ### Source & scope
-The dataset was prepared with the use of Google Finance. it starts from 11/19/2015 till 12/30/2022.
+The dataset was prepared with the use of Google Finance.
+It starts from 11/19/2015 till 12/30/2022.
 ### Operations on the dataset
 Skewed data were normalized by use of log transformation.
 The winsorization method was conducted in order to deal with possible outliers.
 ![cor1](cor1.png)